-In accordance with the Biodiversity Management Plan (S2-FGJV-ENV-PLN-0028), preconstruction surveys and pre-clearing activities will be completed in order to facilitate the egress of fauna.
+In accordance with the Biodiversity Management Plan (S2-FGJV-ENV-PLN-0028), preconstruction surveys and pre-clearing activities will be completed for land to identify key habitat features, facilitate the egress of fauna, collect seed, and eradicate weeds.
 Environmental avoidance areas will be identified and marked within the approved disturbance footprint, including the EIS boundary and the progressive disturbance footprint as staged clearing and grubbing is required.